-MACH 1014 Job Planning, Benchwork & Layout 4 cr.
-Sem: F/S 3 Lec./2 Lab Hrs./week
+Job Planning, Benchwork & Layout MACH 1014

+Sem: F/S 4 cr.

 Prerequisite: MACH 1004 Measurement, Material & Safety with a grade of "C" or better.

 This course provides comprehensive instruction and exercises on shop math (level II), precision measurement tools, applications of the Machinery's Handbook, basic machining theory, blueprint reading, speeds and feeds, and use of the Machinist Calculator Pro.
 Students will be prepared to take the NIMS Level I Performance Assessment for Job Planning, Benchwork & Layout.
 Lab and testing fees are required.